-Though puppetry appeared more than 4000 years ago all across the world, it originated from the Red River Delta region in northern Vietnam.
-While Vietnamese theater is heavily influenced by Chinese opera and comprises different genres such as cải lương, hát tuồng, and hát chèo, it is no exaggeration to say that water puppetry is one of the most indigenous cultural traits of Vietnam.
-Let’s explore this traditional art form with Exotic Voyages.
+Though water puppetry (múa rối nước) appeared more than 4000 years ago all across the world, it originated from the Red River Delta region in northern Vietnam.
+While Vietnamese theater is heavily influenced by Chinese opera and comprises different genres such as cải lương, hát tuồng, and hát chèo, it is no exaggeration to say that water puppetry is the most indigenous cultural trait of Vietnam.
+Let’s explore this unique traditional Vietnamese art form with Exotic Voyages.

 One outstanding difference between water puppetry and land puppetry is the set-up of the stage.
-Water puppetry stage, usually 4 meters square, is called “thủy đình” (“thủy” means nước, “đình” is a communal house).
-Puppeteers set up the stage on a pond or a portable tank built for traveling performance or in a pool stage as in many water puppet theaters in Vietnam.
+The water puppet theatre’s stage, usually 4 meters square, which is called “thủy đình” (“thủy” means nước, “đình” is a communal house) is a large submerged pool, with a curtain in the middle separating the actors from the front-end of the performance.
 The level of water is kept waist-deep of the puppeteers so that they can manipulate the puppets behind.
 Long bamboo poles and a string system are used underwater to steer the puppets through their various actions.
 This tradition derives from rice fields flooding and back then people used such water puppetry as entertainment.

-Water puppets are made of a special type of wood, which can easily float on the water.
-Puppet makers base on the human shape to carve the puppets, then polish and decorate with meticulous details.
-The puppets are then painted with vivid colors to highlight their own characters and finally coated in lacquer.
+The water puppets themselves are carved out of a special type of wood, which can easily float on the water.
+They are made based on the human shape, polished and decorated with meticulous details, painted with vivid colors to highlight their own characters and finally coated in lacquer.
 Most of the puppets look pretty, cheerful, humorous, and symbolic.
 It’s interesting to note that each puppet can weigh as much as around 15 kilograms!

 The special character which appears in almost every water puppet shows is “Chu Teu” or “Mr. Teu” (Teu means “laugh” in ancient Vietnamese).
 Like his name, he is the one that brings a lot of laughs during a water puppet performance.
-He is funny firstly because of his look.
-Chu Teu is often bigger than other water puppets’ shape, with whiter and pinker complexion and a fat belly.
-He is the most talkative and cheerful character in the show, therefore, he sometimes acts as a narrator, sometimes as a commentator.
+Firstly it is because of his look as he is often bigger with whiter and pinker complexion and a fat belly.
+Chu Teu is the most talkative and cheerful character in the show, therefore, he sometimes acts as a narrator, sometimes as a commentator.
 Chu Teu has many things in common with locals in Northern Vietnam, who are a little bit chatty and whose life is attached to an agricultural society.

-Besides the puppets themselves, the greatest contributor to a successful performance is the artists.
+Besides the puppets themselves, the greatest contributor to a successful performance is no doubt the artists.
 They control the puppets from a central space called “buong tro”, which is hidden by a bamboo curtain that goes down to the water level.
 Not only making movements to the rough sculptures, but the puppeteers also breathe new life into every action of the puppets by their excellent storytelling skills.

-Stories in water puppet performances are often commonly known folk tales among the Vietnamese.
+Performances are rural-themed, and usually tell stories about significant Vietnamese folklore, legends, and national history.
 Despite several similarities in the plot as worldwide famous Cinderella or Beauty and the Beast, Vietnamese folk tales hold the essence of Tonkin area, from cultural surroundings with banyan trees, communal houses to time-honored cultural activities like dragon dance, traditional competitions like buffalo fighting… Therefore, watching a water puppet show is an opportunity for visitors to visualize the old days of the rich Tonkin culture.

 There are approximately 30 shows in the Vietnamese treasure of water puppet.
-Greatest and most professional puppet art troupes operate mostly in big cities like Hanoi, Saigon, Hai Phong, Hoi An, Hue.
+Greatest and most professional puppet art troupes operate mostly in big cities like Hanoi, Saigon, Hai Phong, Hoi An.

 1. Thang Long Water Puppet Theater, Hanoi:

-Opened in 1969, Thang Long Water Puppet Theater should be the most well-known place to offer water puppet shows.
-The theater nestles in a small corner of Dinh Tien Hoang street, facing the iconic Hoan Kiem lake in Hanoi.
-There are up to 6 performances per day with English subtitles on the screen.
-Performances on request are also available if visitors would like private space.
-Ticket price ranges from about US$ 2.5 - 5.
+Opened in 1969, Thang Long Water Puppet Theater should be the most well-known place to hold water puppet shows.
+The theater nestles in a small corner of Dinh Tien Hoang street, facing the iconic Hoan Kiem Lake in Hanoi.
+There are up to 6 performances per day with translation headphones upon request.
+Private performances are also available if visitors would like some privacy.
+Ticket price ranges from about US$ 5 - 9.
 There will be a surcharge for camera use.
 Do not hesitate to contact our experts for the event calendar and private shows.

 2. Vietnam National Puppet Theater, Hanoi